classroomtechtools/ContextManager/README.md

 If an error occurs in body function, sequence is:
 `1 2 -1 3` (head body error tail)

+If an error occurs in the tail function, sequence is:
+`1 2 3, -1` (head, body, tail, error)

-*Note*: If an error occurs in the error function, then the sequence will be interrupted at the `-1` stage with no further execution; this is the intended behaviour.
+*Note*: If an error occurs in the error function, then the sequence will be interrupted at the `-1` stage with no further execution; that is the intended behaviour.

-**Example**
+**Error Handling**

+If the error function returns `null` (which by default it does not), the error is "swallowed" (not raised as an error).
+However, the error object itself is returned by `.execute`.

+**Body returning value**

+The body can return some value which is returned from `.execute`.
+If an error occurs in body function and the error function returns null, the error itself is returned instead.
+If an error occurs in the tail function (and thus the body function has successfully return some value or `undefined` if no explicit return) and the error function returns `null`, then the error object is given additional property `ctx.body.result` with the return value of the body function.

+## Application

 A common pattern where this library would be useful is when you are working with spreadsheets and the `LockService` in tandem.
 In order to prevent your own script from overwriting your own updates, you need to create a lock at the script level, then do your writes, then you need to call `SpreadsheetApp.flush()` to write changes.
 When you enable the lock, you might get an error (as `waitLock` throws an error if it was unable to establish a lock).